-6) Scrap metal collector (like man & van, but only for metal)
+6) Free Scrap metal collector (like man & van, but only for metal)

-7) House Clearance or Office Clearance company (only relevant if the majority of items can be reused)
+7) Possibly Free House Clearance or Office Clearance company (only relevant if the majority of items can be reused)

-8) Charity collection (only relevant if items are in good condition and can be reused)
+8) Free Charity collection (only relevant if items are in good condition and can be reused)

 Let's look at each solution in a bit more depth.
 But before we do, please note that this article generally discusses bulky waste collection.
-Therefore, if you only have one specific type of waste to get rid of (e.g. mattress, sofa, paint), we recommend scrolling to the end of this article to see if one of our more detailed collection guides.
+Therefore, if you only have one specific type of waste to get rid of (e.g. mattress, sofa, paint), we recommend scrolling to the end of this article to see if one of our more detailed collection guides is more appropriate.

 1) Council bulky waste collection service

 Almost every council offers their residents (but not local businesses or tradespeople) a collection service from the home to dispose of unwanted household items that are too big for the regular bin.
-This service sits alongside the standard weekly or fortnightly domestic refuse collection service, is chargeable and needs to be booked.
-Although usually relatively cheap (for example, the average price charged to remove a single item of furniture is £28), the council's bulky waste collection service is quite basic.
-In particular, the vast majority of council services:
+This service sits alongside the standard weekly or fortnightly domestic refuse collection service.
+It is chargeable and needs to be booked.

-- only collect items from outside the property;
+- only collect buly waste from outside the property;

-- are limited to a maximum number of items;
+- limit their service to a maximum number of waste items;

 - exclude messy, builder/ DIY style waste like bricks, rubble, soil and plasterboard; and

-- response times are slow - expect to wait between 1 and 4 weeks to book in your collection
+- have very slow response times - expect to wait between 1 and 4 weeks to book in your collection

 2) Man & Van waste collection contractor